 The AHEAD Study is a clinical research study for people who may be at risk for memory problems.
 The purpose of the study is to see if the drug BAN2401 (lecanemab) can help reduce the risk of developing Alzheimer’s disease dementia.
 Amyloid build-up may lead to impairment in memory and thinking and is often found in people with Alzheimer’s disease.
 BAN2401 (lecanemab) is a human antibody that binds to amyloid proteins in the brain.

-This drug is not FDA-approved and is investigational.
 Participants are randomly assigned to receive the investigational study drug or placebo (non-active agent used for comparison).
 The drug or placebo is given by an intravenous infusion.
 Based on imaging results, participants will be assigned to one of two arms of the study.
 One arm will receive the drug or placebo twice per month and the other arm will receive the drug or placebo once per month.
 This study is approximately four years in length.

 Who can participate?